frank038/SimpleDesktop/README.md

 Create the empty file "items_position" in the program folder or use the tar packed version.

+Personalizations in the config file.

+The trashcan change its icon to reflect its state, empty or not empty.
+The far right part of the desktop is reserved and exclusive.

 Needed:
 - python3
 - pyqt5